Aaron-Cahill-Ire/Python_Facebook_Ads_Manager_Script/README.md

 #Finally, I have to prepare the final dataframe that will be sent over to google sheets

 #I only want to include data campaigns if they have data from yesterday.
 Campaigns which have no data from yesterday must already have been turned off.
-Thus, there aren't of any interest for the purposes of an Ad review.
+Thus, they aren't of any interest for the purposes of an Ad review.

 #My final dataframe will contain data these campaigns, over the last 3 days, 7 days, etc